 Customer service outsourcing is the process of hiring external agents to help you handle customer service tickets.

 While outsourced call center service used to be the main way to get help with customer support, most modern services are omnichannel.
-That means they can help you keep up with interactions on email, live chat, social media, SMS, WhatsApp, and phone calls.
+That means they can help you keep up with interactions on email, live chat support, social media, SMS, WhatsApp, and phone calls.

 Outsourced agents can be individual agents you hire directly (through a freelancing service like Fiverr) or employees of customer service outsourcing companies.
 These customer service outsourcing companies are a type of business process outsourcing (or BPO).